-The amount of income tax relief landlords can get on residential property finance costs is to be restricted to the basic rate of income tax.
+The amount of income tax relief landlords can get on residential property finance costs is being restricted to the basic rate of income tax.
 This restriction will be phased in over four years from April 2017.
+For 2017/18 75% of the finance costs are deductible in full from the rental income.
+The remaining 25% is given as a basic rate reduction.
+This reduction may be subject to further restrictions where property or other non-savings income is insufficient.